-Occasionally a different type of replacement may need to be used.
-In case there is a change of plans, the doctors will discuss your individual surgery with you after your operation.
+Occasionally a different type of replacement may need to be used, such as a total shoulder replacement, which replaces both the ball and the socket.
+In case there is a change of plans, the doctors will discuss what surgery you have had after your operation.
+This will be discussed with you before you give your consent for surgery.

-To do the surgery, the surgeon will make a 10 to 12cm cut at the side of your shoulder.
+To do the surgery, your surgeon will make a 10 to 12cm cut on the side of your shoulder.

+Once the procedure is finished, your doctor will stitch up any cuts and dress your wound to keep it clean and prevent infection.
 Your wound will probably be closed with dissolvable sutures; these sutures are absorbed by your body.
 However, the knots at the end of the sutures need to be removed 10 to 14 days after your surgery.